 It’s important to distinguish two different types of potential buyers: the strategic buyer and the financial buyer.
 Each with their own objectives and criteria for selecting, targeting, and buying another firm.

-A strategic buyer is interested in how the new firm aligns with their long-term business plan.
+A strategic buyer is interested in how the new firm fits within their long-term strategy.
 There may be different reasons for acquiring a company, such as vertical integration, expansion, eliminating a competitor, or improving the competitive position.

 The primary objective is to acquire a business whose products and services can be absorbed into the existing operations.